When to visit

 1. Roam Public Transit services the Town of Banff and popular Banff Attractions.
 The hybrid Roam buses cover several routes including:

-2. A free Parks Canada shuttle service operates daily from May 22 to October 9, between the Banff Train Station and Lake Louise (Samson Mall).
+2. A Parks Canada shuttle service operates daily from May 18 to October 8, 2019 between the Banff Train Station and Lake Louise (Samson Mall).
+Price: $10/person (free for youth 17 and under).

 For further information, visit the following websites: